guzmud/hackingweek-crypto4/README.md

 hackingweek-crypto4
 ===================

-HackingWeek - RSA challenge (crypto challenge 4) - Common factors solution
+Made for the RSA challenge (crypto 4 challenge) of the Hackingweek of 2014.

+Crack RSA cypher using common factors attack.

+Mathematical craking functions plus challenge-tailored functions.